This article originally appeared on Den of Geek UK.

-In 2018, loveable scoundrel Han Solo will get his own standalone adventure (or solo movie, if you prefer).
-Since 1977, the scruffy nerf-herder’s been synonymous with the actor who so perfectly brought him to life, Harrison Ford; indeed, it’s now difficult to imagine anyone else in the role.
+On May 25, lovable scoundrel Han Solo returns to the big screen in his own standalone origin story, with an all-new cast, including a new actor in the captain’s seat of the Millennium Falcon: Alden Ehrenreich.
+For Ehrenreich, the original Han Solo is a tough act to follow.
+Since 1977, the scruffy nerf-herder’s been synonymous with the actor who so perfectly brought him to life, Harrison Ford.
+Indeed, it’s still difficult to imagine anyone else in the role.

 At one point in Star Wars’ casting, Christopher Walken was one of the actors in contention for the role.
 As Kevin Spacey highlighted in his sublime impression of Walken as Solo, the character – and Star Wars history in general – would have been very different had Ford not won the part.

 In fact, Lucas himself was once faced with the task of finding an actor to play a young Han Solo.
-By 2002, Lucas was already two-thirds of the way through the task of writing and directing his Star Wars prequel trilogy; for better or worse, Episode I: The Phantom Menace and Episode II: Attack Of The Clones were finished and released.
-Critical responses varied to say the least, but it was difficult to argue with their performance at the box-office.
+By 2002, Lucas was already two-thirds of the way through the task of writing and directing his Star Wars Prequel Trilogy.
+For better or worse, The Phantom Menace and Attack of the Clones were finished and released.
+Critical responses varied, to say the least, but it was difficult to argue with their performance at the box-office.

-So it was that Lucas faced his final challenge of his prequel saga: he had to sit down and write the third chapter, Revenge Of The Sith.
+So it was that Lucas faced the final challenge of his Prequel saga: he had to sit down and write the third chapter, Revenge of the Sith.
 Everything in the earlier movies built up to this final act: Anakin’s fall from grace.
 We’d finally see how Obi-Wan’s good friend became twisted into the masked, thoroughly evil Darth Vader.

-In those smaller plot strands, many of them thrown in to foreshadow events in the Original Trilogy, Lucas wanted to show how Boba Fett attempted to avenge the unceremonious death of his father in Attack Of The Clones.
+In those smaller plot strands, many of them thrown in to foreshadow events in the Original Trilogy, Lucas wanted to show how Boba Fett attempted to avenge the unceremonious death of his father in Attack of the Clones.
 He wanted to show how Padme laid the foundations for the Rebel Alliance.
-Then there was the cameo from a young Han Solo: just 10 years old, wandering around on Chewbacca’s home planet, Kashyyyk.
+Then there was the peculiar cameo from a young Han Solo: just 10 years old, wandering around on Chewbacca’s home planet, Kashyyyk.

-Nevertheless, this brief appearance would have revealed something new about Solo’s past: he was been raised from boyhood by his future co-pilot, Chewbacca.
+Nevertheless, this brief appearance would have revealed something new about Solo’s past: he had been raised from boyhood by his future co-pilot, Chewbacca.

 The scene would also have been significant for another reason: it would have marked the first and only time Solo met Yoda.
 In fact, that line Solo was to utter about finding a scrap bit of droid would have been directed at the pointy-eared Jedi master, who was to have been hunting around on Kashyyyk for clues as to General Grievous’ whereabouts.